Natural Ways to Clean a Yoga Mat| Yoga Equipment for Beginners

 Yoga mats absorb body oils, lotions, sweat, and other debris.
 Additionally, they collect microbes from the subsurface.
 The mats release a foul odor quickly, and the more individuals who use the same mat, the worse it gets.
 Keeping a clean mat is both easy and crucial.
 Yoga mats are simple to clean and sanitize in many ways.

 Before carrying out any of the following methods, be sure they won’t harm your yoga mat by performing a patch test.
-These are effective and safe methods to keep your yoga mat from being damaged by unfavorable moisture conditions.
+These are safe and effective ways to prevent inclement weather from damaging your yoga mat.
 Additionally, refer to the manufacturer’s instructions.

 1. Texture Towels